harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/dudit-vs-audit.md

 * [AUDIT-10 vs HAS](/compare-harmonise-instruments/alcoholism/audit-10-vs-has)

 Using natural language processing and generative AI models, Harmony can provide a percent match between each item in the DUDIT and AUDIT questionnaires.
-This allows for an objective, data-driven approach to research harmonization.
+This allows for an objective, data-driven approach to research harmonisation.
 Furthermore, Harmony simplifies the process immensely with its easy-to-use interface and automated functionalities.
 The task of comparing DUDIT vs AUDIT becomes a breeze, saving significant time and reducing potential human error.

 {{< card heading="Try Harmony" copy="Compare DUDIT and AUDIT " url="https://harmonydata.ac.uk/app" >}}